Nicholas Roosevelt (1658–1742): Life and career

 By 1680, he had moved to Esopus, near Kingston, another early Dutch settlement in the New Netherlands.
 There, on April 5, 1680, he signed a petition asking for a minister for Kingston.
 During his time in Esopus, he was a fur trader on friendly terms with Native Americans.

 In 1690, he returned with his family to New York, where he was listed as having the occupation of a "bolter".
 He was made a freeman on August 23, 1698.
-Politically active, he was a supporter of the party of Jacob Leisler, who had led an insurrection in 1689 in support of the succession of Dutch stadtholder William III of Orange-Nassau to the English throne in the Revolution of 1688.
+Politically active, he was a supporter of the party of Jacob Leisler, who had led an insurrection in 1689 in support of the succession of Dutch stadtholder William III of Orange-Nassau to the English thronein the Revolution of 1688.
 Nicholas Roosevelt was an alderman from 1698 to 1701 and again for the West Ward in 1715.

 The Roosevelt family, including Nicholas, were slaveholders.
 One of Nicholas's slaves, Tom, was burned to death on suspicion of having participated in a failed slave rebellion in 1712.